nissy-dev/resume/README.md

 ### Machine Learning and Data Analysis

 My M.S. research field is [Materials Informatics](https://en.wikipedia.org/wiki/Materials_informatics).
-Specifically, I'm interested in applying graph convolutional neural networks to designing new inorganic crystals.
+Specifically, I'm interested in applying graph convolutional networks to designing new inorganic crystals.
 I am familiar with general machine learning and data analysis methods, as well as deep generative models based on Bayesian theory.
 Also, I have experiences about tabular data analysis related to Kaggle or a company.

 ## Works